 The resulting file not only prints at poster size at 300ppi, but could theoretically be scaled up to billboard or building-side at the same resolution (not that you’d need that many pixels at that size).

-Branding illustration for Baxter Research (via Rigney Graphics).
-Used for key art, convention booths, postcards and brochures, and even a VW van toy with packaging!
+Branding illustration for Baxter Research (via Rigney Graphics), the project included key art, a convention booth (backdrop, podium, and display table cloth), postcards, brochures, and even a VW van toy with packaging!
 The process started as a SketchUp model, and went through dozens of rough iterations in Photoshop, and final art versions developed in Illustrator.
-The result is a layered vector file that can be reconfigured into whatever use case they need it to fit.
+The result is a set of layered vector files that can be reconfigured into whatever use case they need it to fit, and at any size.

 Click any of these to embiggify.